DSi ALUMNI

 It is so hard to pick just one favourite DSi memory!
 I loved every moment that I spent growing up at Dance Spectrum.
 I would have to say my favourite ‘memory’ each season was the first competition Saturday.
 It was always so exciting every year to hear our music for the first time and start new competition routines.

-I am currently pursuing a degree in Mathematics and Statistics at Queen’s University and hope to pursue graduate studies or Actuarial Science in the future.
-DSi has definitely played a large role in shaping me into the person that I am today.
+I am currently a PhD student in Mathematics at Cornell University.
+DSI has definitely played a large role in shaping me into the person that I am today.
 I’m still very close with the friends I made at Dance Spectrum and I know that my dance friends will be some of my best friends throughout my life!

 Sarah Vigna